Chart Color Schemes

 Population growth drivers in West Footscray - Tottenham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends forecast a significant population increase in the top quartile of Australian statistical areas, with West Footscray - Tottenham expected to grow by 3,538 persons by 2041 based on latest population numbers, marking a total increase of 27.6% over the 17 years.
+Future trends forecast a significant population increase in the top quartile of Australian statistical areas.
+West Footscray-Tottenham is expected to grow by 3,538 persons to 2041, an increase of 26.4% over 17 years.

 Frequently Asked Questions - Population